-But what’s really impressive with this recipe, is that these brownies are totally free from gluten, dairy, egg and nuts.
-So they are good for four of the top food allergies.
+What’s really impressive with this recipe, is that these brownies are totally free from gluten, dairy, egg and nuts.
+So they’re great for four of the top food allergies.

-With all of our recipes, we recommend using our gluten-free flour mix which you receive when you signup to our email list over to the right in the sidebar, or in the footer below if you’re on a mobile (plus you’ll receive more free recipes and tips!)
+With all of our recipes, we recommend using our gluten-free flour mix, which you receive when you signup to our email list in the sidebar or in the footer below if you’re on a mobile.

 - 1/2 packet firm silken tofu (150g-170g)*

 - 2 cups organic caster sugar (or rapadura or coconut sugar)

 - 4 tsp vanilla extract or vanilla bean paste

 - 1 cup gluten-free flour (use our flour mix to get best results)